 It’s February, and spring is still weeks away.
-Snow may be sparse right now, but it’s only a matter of time.
-There is so much that the C&O Canal offers during the winter that you might not know about.
-Below, we bring you 10 of our favorite things to do along the C&O Canal in the winter:
+Sometimes the month brings a lot of snow; other times, there’s none.
+Below, we bring you 10 of our favorite things to do at the Park in the winter:

-It may be unpleasant to be outside in the winter, but a lot of vital work happens in the park during the colder months, because every other living thing is suffering from the cold, too!
-The lack of vegetation can be a boon to maintenance staff working on structures, surveys, and more.
-There are many ways to volunteer — take a look at this list and choose the one that appeals to you!
+A lot of vital work happens in the Park during the colder months!
+We’re busy planning for Canal Community Days events and other spring and summer programming in the Park.
+There are many ways to volunteer — take a look at this list and choose one that appeals to you!

-What is better than traveling along the canal in the snow?
-Traveling with your best four-footed-friend on the canal!
-Horses are allowed on the towpath from Swains Lock (mile post 16.6) to the last lock in Cumberland, although they are not allowed in the Paw Paw Tunnel.
-If you do go riding in the snow, send us your pictures!
+What’s better than traveling along the canal in the snow?
+Traveling with your best four-hooved friend is pretty great!
+Horses are allowed on the towpath from Swains Lock (milepost 16.6) to the last lock in Cumberland, although they are not permitted in the Paw Paw Tunnel.
+If you do go riding in the snow, send us your photos!
+Please check the C&O Canal NHP website for horseback riding regulations and any current closures.

 5. Go ice-skating

 Ice skating is a great winter pastime that is allowed everywhere in the Park except at Widewater, and where signs prohibit it.
-People have even been known to play hockey games at Cushwa Basin.
-A word of wisdom: the canal gets much deeper around locks, bridges, and similar structures, so please keep away from those areas to avoid breaking through the ice.
+People sometimes play hockey games at Cushwa Basin.
+A word of advice: the canal gets much deeper around locks, bridges, and similar structures, so please keep away from those areas to avoid breaking through the ice.

 7. Star-gaze from a campsite

 It may be cold, but the absence of leaves on the trees provides a great view of starry skies.
-All canal drive-in campsites are available for reservations through Recreation.gov, so be sure to reserve your camping spot ahead of time.
+All canal drive-in campsites are available for reservations through Recreation.gov, so reserve your camping spot ahead of time.
 Fires are allowed in designated fire rings year-round to help you stay warm.
 It’s a good idea to bring snug sleeping bags and some hot cocoa too!
-For more information on camping (and parking permits), go to the C&O Canal’s Camping page.
+For more information on camping (and parking permits), visit the C&O Canal’s Camping page.

 8. Stay in a Canal Quarters Lockhouse

-If you prefer a warm lockhouse to a chilly night at a campsite, nobody will blame you!
-The Canal Quarters program offers six lovingly rehabbed lockhouses you can stay in.
-Lockhouses 6, 10, and 49 all have heat to keep you cozy all night long.
-The lockhouses provide beds for 8 people, give you great access to the towpath, and provide a look at what life during winter would be like for lock tenders along the canal.
+You’re not alone if you prefer a warm night indoors to a chilly one at a campsite!
+The Canal Quarters program offers seven lovingly rehabbed lockhouses you can stay in.
+Lockhouses 6, 10, 21, and 49 all have heat to keep you cozy all night.
+Each lockhouse sleeps 8, gives you excellent access to the towpath, and provides a look at what life during winter would be like for lock tenders along the canal.
 You can learn more and book your stay on the Canal Quarters website.

 9. Hit the towpath with your camera

-The C&O Canal Trust sponsors a monthly photo contest, and we are always looking for unique shots of the Park covered in the white stuff!
-Review our contest rules, grab your camera, capture the beauty of winter on (digital) film, and enter your best shots in the contest!
+The C&O Canal Trust sponsors a monthly photo contest, and we always look for images captured in the Park!
+Winter offers unique landscape views, especially when there’s snow!
+Review our contest rules, grab your camera, capture the beauty of winter, and enter your best shots in the contest!

 10. Read a book about the C&O Canal

-When it’s just too cold to be outside, you can read a book about the Canal!
-There are many great resources available, which you can get from our gift shop, or from your local library!
-Curl up next to the fire with a blanket and hot cocoa and enjoy!
+You can read a book about the canal when it’s just too cold to be outside!
+Many great resources are available, which you can get from our gift shop or your local library!
+Curl up next to the fire with a blanket and hot cocoa, and enjoy these recommended books!

 Written by Monica Larcom